Troubleshoot remote connection failures to a Windows instance

 2. In the upper-left corner of the page, select a region and resource group.地域

-3. On the Instances page, find the instance that you want to connect to and click Remote Connection in the Actions column.
+3. On the Instances page, find the instance that you want to connect to and click Connect in the Actions column.

 5. Workbench automatically fills in the basic information required to log on to the target instance.
-Confirm that the information is correct and enter your username and credentials.
-Then, take the appropriate action based on the result:
+Confirm that the information is correct and enter the username and authentication credentials.
+Then, take one of the following actions based on the result:

 • If you still cannot log on, Workbench returns an error message and a solution.
-Follow the on-screen instructions to resolve the issue and then use Workbench to test the remote logon again.
-You can connect to the instance by using VNC to resolve common exceptions that occur when you use Workbench.
+Follow the on-screen instructions to resolve the issue and then try to connect again.
+You can connect to the instance using VNC to resolve common issues that occur when you use Workbench.

 Step 3: Check ports and security groups

-Check whether security group rules are blocking the connection.
-To do so, perform the following steps:
+Check whether any security group rules are blocking the connection.
+Follow these steps:

 1. Go to ECS console - Instances.